 The Vehicle Manual: Not Just for the Glove Box!

 What about your vehicle manual?
 The one that you got with your new car and has sat in your glove box collecting dust?
-That can also be full of useful information about installing car seats!
+That is also be full of useful information about installing car seats!

 Not sure how to lock the belt in your car?
 Your car’s manual will address that.